-The site of Montana's first major gold discovery in 1862, Bannack State Park preserves the historic ghost town of Bannack.
-Over 50 structures line the vacant Main Street in Bannack State Park, where visitors can get a true sense of Montana's wild past.
+Bannack State Park, approximately 90 miles south of Butte, preserves the historic ghost town that sprung from Montana's first major gold discovery in 1862.
+Over 50 structures line the vacant Main Street within the state park, where visitors get a true sense of Montana's wild past.

 Guided activities like tours and gold panning are available from the visitor center throughout the summer.
-The annual Bannack Days takes place in late July and features live music, historical re-enactments, and costumed characters bringing the streets to life.
+And the annual Bannack Days takes place in late July with live music, historical re-enactments, and costumed characters bringing the streets to life.

 Camping at Bannack State Park is spread between two different campgrounds with 24 total sites available.
 Campers at either the Vigilante Campground or Road Agent Campground have access to running water and vault toilets, and both campgrounds are located near Main Street and many historic structures.

 The campground is located at an elevation of 5,837 feet and is open throughout the year, with limited facilities available in the winter.
 Reservations are available up to six months in advance and are recommended during the summer season.

 Address: 4200 Bannack Road, Dillon, Montana

 In northwest Montana near the city of Libby, this first-come, first-served campground is on the banks of Bull Lake with 18 sites available.
 The spacious, wooded campsites cater to tents and smaller RVs, with no hook-ups available.